tom-90/RROx/plugins/map/README.md

 ### Industry List

 Details and storage amounts for the primary industries and the fueling buildings within the game world.
+-This also includes a Reference Chart for all the Industy Inputs and Outputs on each Difficulty Setting.
+Also provided are accurate Cargo Prices and Capacities for all items and Rolling Stock.

 ## Helpful Extras Items